genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/03_advanced.md

 ### Response

 A schema for the response type used in the endpoint is generated automatically.
 This schema includes support for sealed types.
 However, the schema can be customised if needed.
-YOu can also provide:
+You can also provide:

 - examples
 - descriptions